jarqprog/Login-Session-Cookies/README.md

 Login - session manager
 -----
-because of requirements there's no database/dao implementation or login validation.
+because of school project requirements, there's no database/dao implementation or login validation.
 I assume, that user login is validated in other class (eg. LoginController).
 At the moment every login is accepted by App.